Config Utility

 Revert Mapping

-This option will re-read what is in the flash memory on the device into the RAM.
-Same as would happen during power-cycle.
-Any mapping you had modified in RAM would be lost.
+Re-reads what is in flash memory into RAM — the same as a power cycle.
+Any mapping modified in RAM will be lost.

 Write Mapping to Flash